genomicsclass/leanpub/manuscript/exploratory_data_analysis_exercises.md

 A>
 A>
 A>8.
 If we interprete these correlations without visualizing the data we would conclude that the older we get the slower we run marathons, regardless of gender.
 Look at scatter plots and boxplots of times stratified by age groups (20-25, 25-30, etc..).
 After examing the data what is a more reasonable conclusion?
-A>    - A. Finish times are constant up until about our 40s then we get slower A>    - B. On average, finsih times go up by about 7 minutes every five years A>    - C. The optimal age to run a marathon is 20-25 A>    - D. Coding errors never happen: a five year old boy completed the 2012 NY city marathon A>
+A>    - A) Finish times are constant up until about our 40s then we get slower A>    - B) On average, finsih times go up by about 7 minutes every five years A>    - C) The optimal age to run a marathon is 20-25 A>    - D) Coding errors never happen: a five year old boy completed the 2012 NY city marathon A>
 A>
 A>
 A>
 A>9.
 When is it appropriate to use pie charts or donut charts?
-A>  - A.  When you are hungry
+A>  - A)  When you are hungry
-A>  - B. To compare percentages
+A>  - B) To compare percentages
-A>  - C. To compare values that add up to 100%
+A>  - C) To compare values that add up to 100%
-A>  - D. Never
+A>  - D) Never
 A>
 A>
 A>10.
 The use of pseudo-3D plots in the literature mostly adds:
-A>  - A. Pizzazz
+A>  - A) Pizzazz
-A>  - B. The ability to see three dimensional data
+A>  - B) The ability to see three dimensional data
-A>  - C. Abilitiy to discover
+A>  - C) Abilitiy to discover
-A>  - D. Confusion
+A>  - D) Confusion
 A>
 A>